schmokel/pykognition/README.md

 ## Installation
-In order to install the FbAdLibrarin you can either build from source or install via pip from the wheel distributable
+In order to install pykognition you can either build from source or install via pip from the wheel distributable.

 In terminal/CMD:

-Installing from  wheel-file
+Installing from  wheel-file:
 ```bash
 pip install "dist/pykognition-0.1.0-py3-none-any.whl"
 ```